bhim-shrestha/resocha/INDEX.md

 **Question:** Can we harvest ambient RF energy to charge iPhones?

-**Answer:** Not directly (100,000× power gap), BUT we can create perpetual power sources for ultra-low-power IoT devices - a $10B+ market opportunity!
+**Answer:** Not directly (100,000× power gap), but the research demonstrates feasibility for perpetual power sources in ultra-low-power IoT devices, representing a substantial market opportunity.

-**Recommendation:** Build battery-free IoT sensors.
-Perfect the technology.
-Build a business.
-Then push boundaries.

-**Tesla's approval:** "Excellent!
-You're not transmitting - you're harvesting what's already there.
-Smart!"

 ---